Renault Clio hatchback review

 - Wind and road noise

 The Clio is a fun, accomplished car to drive.
-It stands as a very effective compromise between comfort and handling - one that means the Clio matches rivals such as the Ford Fiesta and SEAT Ibiza in the dynamics department without bettering them.
-The Clio’s steering has been sharpened up slightly and there's little body lean, while the 1.0-litre petrol with 99bhp offers plenty of performance.
-This is the sweet spot in the range, with the non-turbo 1.0-litre lacking grunt and the range-topping 1.3-litre TCe petrol only offered in top trims with an automatic gearbox.
+It stands as a very effective compromise between comfort and handling; it means the Clio matches rivals such as the SEAT Ibiza and Peugeot 208 in the dynamics department without bettering them.
+The Clio’s steering has been sharpened up slightly and there's little body lean, while the 1.0-litre petrol with 89bhp offers decent performance.
+Up until late 2021, you could also choose a languid non-turbo 1.0-litre or a range-topping 1.3-litre TCe petrol only offered in top trims with an automatic gearbox.
+A diesel engine was also previously available.

-The Clio E-Tech hybrid version could make more sense, thanks to even lower CO2 emissions.
+The alternative to the TCe 90 petrol engine is the Clio E-Tech hybrid version which could make more sense, thanks to even lower CO2 emissions.
 With a small battery pack, an electric motor that harvests energy under braking, and another that can power the front wheels at up to 40mph, Renault reckons it will save up to 40% of the fuel normally used in stop-start urban driving.
-Sure enough, the hybrid manages 64.2mpg - just shy of the diesel.
-With no effort on our part, we found it easily topped 50mpg in mixed driving.
+Sure enough, the hybrid manages up to 67.3mpg according to Renault, and during our test drives we've managed to return high-50s in real-world conditions.

 Which Is Best?